slarmoo/.github/profile/essentials/codePen/codepen.md

 The power of CodePen is that it immediately renders your code in the preview window.
 This makes it so you can reduce a problem to something small, quickly iterate ideas, and immediately see what the impact is.
 CodePen also serves as a portfolio of what you have learned so that you can review it later or share it with others.

-When working with assignment that use CodePen to submit your work, you will do the following steps:
+When working with assignments that use CodePen to submit your work, you will do the following steps:

 1. Either create a new pen, or fork an existing example pen.
 1. Conduct the experiment as defined by the assignment.